 The meeting leader is the employee who is responsible for planning, organizing, managing the details about, and inviting the participants to a meeting.
 He or she is the employee who is in charge of and responsible for the progress of the actual meeting.
-They take action before, during, and after the meeting to ensure that the meeting reaches its goals successfully.
+They take specific actions before, during, and after the meeting to ensure that the meeting reaches its goals successfully.

-The employee who serves as the meeting leader is critically important.
-In some meetings, the leader is the department head, the team leader or the person appointed by senior management to lead an initiative.
-These employees were selected to their leadership role because of their perceived skills as a manager or leader.
+The meeting leader is key in making meetings and teams successful.
+In some meetings, the leader is already the department head, the team leader, or the person appointed by senior management to lead an initiative.
+These employees were selected for their leadership role because of their perceived skills as a manager or leader.

 Other times, an employee may emerge as the leader naturally.
 These leaders are employees that other employees look up to and respect.
 On other occasions, a team may decide to rotate the leadership role among all members.
 This allows all team members to continue to develop their skills as meeting leaders, and in creating successful meetings, in general.